 The Gen-X Weighs only 3.4 pounds, which is light enough to be carried around by beginner archers.
 It has a standard adjustable draw weight of 25 – 40 lbs, and an adjustable draw length of 21″ and 30″, which propel your Bows towards the target at very high velocity.

-Although this is the best Compound/hunting bow for beginners, it has a 35 ½” axle-to-axle construction.
+Although this is the best Compound bow for beginners, it has a 35 ½” axle-to-axle construction.

-This feature ensures that the bow is perfectly stabilized which is something that’s not too popular amongst most low budget compound Bows.
+This feature ensures that the bow is perfectly stabilized which is something that’s not too popular among most low budget compound Bows.

 What I like about his bow is the molded grip which ensures that the bow feels comfortable in your hand.
 You can also try out some new Archery accessories to the compound bow thanks to the pre-drilled machined aluminum riser.